-The penetration of high concentrations of O_2 and NO_3^- meters into the sediment at KNOX-02RR survey sites suggested that the net rate of electron-accepting activity is even lower in the South Pacific Gyre than at Site 1231 (in the Peru Basin) (D'Hondt et al., 2009).
-Along with chemical data from Deep Sea Drilling Project (DSDP) Leg 92, these O_2 and NO_3^- profiles also suggested that the principal electron-accepting activity in the deep subseafloor sediment of this region may be different than at any of the sites where subseafloor sedimentary communities have been previously explored.
+The penetration of high concentrations of O2 and NO3- meters into the sediment at KNOX-02RR survey sites suggested that the net rate of electron-accepting activity is even lower in the South Pacific Gyre than at Site 1231 in the Peru Basin (D'Hondt et al., 2009).
+Along with chemical data from Deep Sea Drilling Project (DSDP) Leg 92, these O2 and NO3- profiles also suggested that the principal electron-accepting activity in the subseafloor sediment of this region may be different than at any of the sites where subseafloor sedimentary communities have been previously explored.
 A sequence of sites was drilled during Leg 92 at ~20°S in the northern portion of the gyre (Leinen, Rea, et al., 1986).
-At all Leg 92 sites where pore water chemistry was analyzed, dissolved NO_3^- is present throughout the entire sediment column, which is as thick as 50 m (Gieskes and Boulègue, 1986).
-Because NO_3^- concentrations do not significantly change with depth in the KNOX-02RR survey cores (except at Site U1371) or the Leg 92 cores, O_2 was predicted to be the principal net electron acceptor in subseafloor sediment throughout the South Pacific Gyre (D'Hondt et al., 2009).
+At all Leg 92 sites where interstitial water chemistry was analyzed, dissolved NO3- is present throughout the entire sediment column, which is as thick as 50 m (Gieskes and Boulègue, 1986).
+Because NO3- concentrations do not significantly change with depth in the KNOX-02RR survey cores (except at Site U1371) or the Leg 92 cores, $O_2$ was predicted to be the principal net electron acceptor in subseafloor sediment throughout the South Pacific Gyre (D'Hondt et al., 2009).